crunchrepos/normanha/README.md

 - **Hydrogen** - Shopify Hydrogen store using TypeScript and leveraging SSR (Server Side Rendering) as it's the main pattern used.

 #### Back-end
 - **Nest.js** - Framework using the DDD (Domain Driven Design) approach.
-Easy to separate responsabilities and use of Dependecy Injection as a default pattern.
+Easy to separate responsibilities and use of Dependecy Injection as a default pattern.
 - **Rest APi** - Created the API required using REST patterns.
 - **MongoDB and Mongoose** - Great for fast iteration and development, and It's what I have more experience using.
 - **Docker Compose** - For creating our Database container